andrewzho/TowerMasters/docs/final.md

 3. Difficulty coordinating key-door interactions across long time horizons
 4. Struggle with precise platform jumping, particularly on higher floors

-## Discussion and Interpretation
+### Discussion and Key Findings

-### Effectiveness of Demonstration Learning
+The CNN-Based Architecture with batch normalization, dynamic entropy adjustment, and extensive reward shaping showed the best performance, reaching Floor 6.
+This suggests that a well-designed network architecture combined with appropriate learning dynamics is crucial for success in complex environments.

+The Hybrid CEM-PPO approach demonstrated that combining different algorithms can leverage their respective strengths.
+Using CEM for exploration and PPO for policy optimization created a more effective learning process than either method alone.

 The substantial performance improvement from demonstration-augmented learning (nearly 2x average reward) confirms that human demonstrations provide critical guidance in hierarchical environments with sparse rewards.
 This matches findings in other complex environments like Montezuma's Revenge and NetHack.

-### Memory and Exploration Tradeoffs

 The LSTM and ICM components showed complementary benefits:
 - LSTM improved performance in scenarios requiring memory of previous observations
 - ICM enhanced exploration in novel environments
-- Combined LSTM+ICM approaches achieved the most robust performance across different floor layouts
+- Combined LSTM+ICM approaches achieved robust performance across different floor layouts

-### Limitations and Challenges
+From our extensive experimentation, we identified several key learnings:

+1. Exploration is critical - custom reward shaping with bonuses was necessary for success
+2. Hybrid approaches outperformed single algorithms in complex environments
+3. Dynamic parameter adjustment improved performance by balancing exploration and exploitation
+4. Appropriate neural network architecture makes a significant difference in learning stability and performance
+5. Good logging and visualization is essential for debugging and tracking progress

-Despite our best approaches reaching floor 3, several challenges limited further progression:
+Despite our best approaches reaching high floors, several challenges limited further progression:

 1. **Partial observability**: Limited field of view made planning difficult
 2. **Long time horizons**: Actions and consequences separated by many timesteps
 3. **Curriculum balancing**: Finding optimal difficulty progression proved challenging
 4. **Demonstration quality**: Our demonstration dataset had limited coverage of higher floors

-## Conclusion and Future Directions

-Our evaluation demonstrates that combining demonstrations, memory mechanisms, and intrinsic motivation significantly improves performance in the Obstacle Tower Environment.
-The demo-augmented approaches doubled average reward compared to baseline PPO, while curriculum learning provided the most stable learning trajectory.
+Our evaluation demonstrates that combining advanced techniques like demonstration learning, memory mechanisms, intrinsic motivation, dynamic parameter adjustment, and well-designed network architectures significantly improves performance in the Obstacle Tower Environment.
+The CNN-Based Architecture achieved the highest performance, reaching Floor 6, while other approaches showed strengths in different aspects of the challenge.

-For future work, we identify several promising directions:
-1. Collecting more demonstrations from higher floors
-2. Developing adaptive curriculum strategies based on agent performance
-3. Exploring hierarchical reinforcement learning approaches to better handle long-time dependencies
-4. Investigating alternative memory architectures for improved long-term planning

-[IMAGE: Final performance comparison showing the best runs from each approach]

 ## References
-- Schulman, J., et al. "Proximal Policy Optimization Algorithms."
-(2017)
+- Schulman, J., Wolski, F., Dhariwal, P., Radford, A., & Klimov, O. (2017).
+Proximal Policy Optimization Algorithms. arXiv preprint arXiv:1707.06347.
-- Haarnoja, T., et al. "Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor."
-(2018)
+- Haarnoja, T., Zhou, A., Abbeel, P., & Levine, S. (2018).
+Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor. arXiv preprint arXiv:1801.01290.
-- Pathak, D., et al. "Curiosity-driven Exploration by Self-supervised Prediction."
-(2017)
+- Pathak, D., Agrawal, P., Efros, A. A., & Darrell, T. (2017).
+Curiosity-driven Exploration by Self-supervised Prediction.
+In Proceedings of the 34th International Conference on Machine Learning.
+- Juliani, A., Khalifa, A., Berges, V. P., Harper, J., Henry, H., Crespi, A., Togelius, J., & Lange, D. (2019).
+Obstacle Tower: A Procedurally Generated Challenge for Reinforcement Learning. arXiv preprint arXiv:1902.01378.
+- Mnih, V., Kavukcuoglu, K., Silver, D., Rusu, A. A., Veness, J., Bellemare, M. G., ... & Hassabis, D. (2015).
+Human-level control through deep reinforcement learning.
+Nature, 518(7540), 529-533.
+- Burda, Y., Edwards, H., Storkey, A., & Klimov, O. (2018).
+Exploration by Random Network Distillation. arXiv preprint arXiv:1810.12894.

+## AI Tool Usage
+For this project, we used AI tools in the following ways:

+1. Code Generation: We used GitHub Copilot to help with implementation details of the algorithms, particularly for boilerplate code and common reinforcement learning patterns.

+2. Debugging: We used ChatGPT to help debug implementation issues with the LSTM integration and the Intrinsic Curiosity Module.

+3. Report Structure: We used ChatGPT to help organize the structure of this final report based on our implementation notes and results.

+4. Literature Review: We used ChatGPT to help summarize related work in reinforcement learning for procedurally generated environments.

+No AI tools were used for the core algorithm design, the evaluation of the results, or the interpretation of the findings, which were entirely our own work.